Ramneet-Singh/virtualisation-with-containers/notes/notes.md

 - Real ID: Inherited from parent process
 - Effective ID: Governing the permissions of the process.
 Can be changed using setuid bit on files or syscalls.
 - Saved Set ID: For EID->RID Conversion.

+# Why bind mounts?

+- chroot jail.
+Rather than copying directories like /lib, simply create bind mounts for these directories within the jail.